Article originally published by Dominic Beattie.

 Equities e.g. shares

 Depending on the specific equities you choose, buying equities such as publicly-listed shares can provide high returns, but can also provide significant losses, hence it is considered a risky asset class.
-Shares are vulnerable to sudden fluctuations in price that can result in big gains and losses.
+Shares are vulnerable to sudden fluctuations in price that can result in big gains or losses in the value of your investment.

 Keep in mind that past performance is not a reliable indicator of future performance and great care is needed when making share selections.
 Many people pay an experienced investment adviser to do this for them.

 Cash e.g. savings accounts

 Cash assets, such as savings accounts and term deposits, are the most liquid of all the asset classes.
-That is, they can be most readily converted to cash – hence the name.
-Cash is the safest form your money can take but it generates the lowest returns.
+That is, they can be most readily converted to cash – hence the name of the asset class.
+Cash is the safest form your money can take but it typically generates the lowest returns.
 In Australia, cash averaged 3.6% in gross returns per annum over 10 years, according to the ASX report.
-The record low interest rates at the moment may not be attractive, but it can be good to have some cash in a bank account because you can access it right away when you need it.
+The record low interest rates at the moment may not be attractive, but it can be good to have some cash in a bank account because of the safety it provides and because you can access it right away when you need it.
+Bear in mind, though, that some providers of term deposits or savings accounts may charge a fee or reduce the interest they pay you if you decide to withdraw your money earlier than expected.